chetnadixit/chetnadixit/README.md

 ## Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=chetnadixit)

 I am a Student currently doing Computer science and a writer too.
-I love programming, writing, speaking and Drawing.
+I love programming, Cybersecurity, writing, speaking and Drawing.

 As a Programmer, I enjoy using my obsessive attention to detail, my unequivocal love for making things that change the world.
 That's why I like to make things that make a difference.